Muhammad bin Al-Qasim al-Qundusi: Biography

 Al-Qundusi was born in Qanaadasa in 1790 in southwest Algeria.
 In 1828, he migrated to Fes, where he lived and had a hanout in the herb market, in which he sold herbs.

 He lived in relative obscurity, though those who knew him described him as gnostic, saintly, esoterically knowledgeable, and spiritually insightful.

 He wrote many books and transcribed a number of dawawin, or collected works.
-He conferred upon the Moroccan Alawite Sultan Sliman a degree in knowledge of the Dala'il al-Khayrat, a seminal Sufi text composed by the 15th-century Muhammad al-Jazuli. al-Qundusi passed away in 1861.
+He conferred upon the Moroccan Alawite Sultan Sliman a degree in knowledge of the Dala'il al-Khayrat, a seminal Sufi text composed by the 15th-century Muhammad al-Jazuli. al-Qundusi died in 1861.

 He was a Sufi associated with the Qadiri and Nasiri orders.

 Calligraphy

 He was a talented calligrapher, specializing in a flamboyant style of the Maghrebi script that he innovated.
 He also created a copy of the Quran in 12 volumes which he finished on September 7–8, 1850, and which is kept in al-Khizāna al-Ḥassania.
 He drew the name of Allah in the Zawiya of Idriss II in Fes.